tainacan/tainacan-wiki/plugin-extra-view-modes.md

 ## Instalation

 In your *WordPress *plugins page, search for "Tainacan" and activate the "Tainacan Extra View Modes plugin".
-You will also find is [in this link](https://wordpress.org/plugins/tainacan-extra-view-modes/).
+You will also find i [in this link](https://wordpress.org/plugins/tainacan-extra-view-modes/ ":ignore").
 From there you can just install it by pressing a button.

-If you prefer, you can also download the [.zip](https://github.com/tainacan/tainacan-extra-viewmodes/releases) file from [the GitHub repository](https://github.com/tainacan/tainacan-extra-viewmodes) and follow the install instructions described in [our plugins install secion](/plugins#instaling-a-plugin).
+If you prefer, you can also download the [.zip](https://github.com/tainacan/tainacan-extra-viewmodes/releases ":ignore") file from [the GitHub repository](https://github.com/tainacan/tainacan-extra-viewmodes ":ignore") and follow the install instructions described in [our plugins install secion](/plugins#instaling-a-plugin).

 Activate our plugin on the _WordPress_ administrative panel section for plugins.